 It’s a frustrating scenario employers know all too well: You spend weeks researching, recruiting and interviewing to find the perfect candidate, but when you extend the offer, they reject it.
 Not only do you not get your top choice, but you’ve also wasted a tremendous amount of time, energy and resources—and the position still isn’t filled.

-With the unemployment holding steady at 4.1 percent, the competition for top talent continues to be fierce.
-In order to buck the trend, you need to understand why candidates are rejecting your offers and what you can do to stop it from happening.
+With the unemployment rate at its lowest in years, the competition for top talent continues to be fierce.
+To buck the trend, you need to understand why candidates are rejecting your offers and what you can do to stop it from happening.

 You took too long to make an offer.
 If you think you’re the only company a candidate is interviewing with, you’re in for a rude surprise.
 If you wait too long to extend an offer, a candidate will move on to greener pastures.